Petals of Blood: Plot summary

 Development arrives in Ilmorog as the government begin to build the Trans-Africa road through the village, which brings an increase in trade.
 Karega returns to Ilmorog, telling of his slow spiral into alcoholism before finally securing work in a factory.
 After getting fired from the factory, he returns to Ilmorog.
 The change in Ilmorog is rapid, and the villages change into the town of New Ilmorog.
 The farmers are told that they should fence off their land and mortgage parts of it to ensure that they own a finite area.
 They are offered loans which are linked to their harvest turnout to pay for this expense.
 Nyakinyua dies and the banks move to take her land.
 To prevent this Wanja sells her business and buys Nyakinyua's land.
 She opens up a successful brothel in the town and is herself one of the prostitutes.
 Munira goes to see her attempt to rekindle their romance but is met with only demand for money.
 He pays, and the couple have sex.
 Karega goes to see Wanja who both still have strong feelings for each other, but after disagreeing about how to live he leaves.
 Wanja plans to separate herself finally from the men who have exploited her during her life, wanting to bring them to her brothel with all of her prostitutes sent away so that she could present the downtrodden but noble Abdulla as her chosen partner.
 Meanwhile, Munira is watching the brothel and sees Karega arrive, and then leave.
 In a religious fervour, he pours petrol on the brothel, sets it alight, and retreats to a hill to watch it burn.
 Wanja escapes but is hospitalized due to smoke inhalation; the other men Wanja had invited died in the fire.
 Munira is sentenced with arson; later, Karega learns that the corrupt local MP was gunned down in his car whilst waiting for his chauffeur in Nairobi.

 Explanation of the novel's title

 The title Petals of Blood is derived from a line of Derek Walcott's poem 'The Swamp'.
 The poem suggests that there is a deadly power within nature that must be respected despite attempts to suggest by humans that they live harmoniously with it.

-Originally called 'Ballad of a Barmaid', it is unclear why Ngugi changed the title before release.
+Originally the novel was called "Ballad of a Barmaid", and it is unclear why Ngũgĩ changed the title before release.
 The phrase "petals of blood" appears several times throughout the novel, with varying associations and meanings.
 Initially, "petals of blood" is first used by a pupil in Munira's class to describe a flower.
-Munira quickly chastises the boy, saying that 'there is no colour called blood'.
+Munira quickly chastises the boy, saying that "there is no colour called blood".
 Later, the phrase is used to describe flames, as well relating to virginity during one of Munira's sexual fantasies.